Today we are going to briefly describe some basics on how software drives scanners.

 On another logical level, some other part of the software has to connect it with the multitude of existing imaging software applications.

-Ideally, such piece of software should allow any imaging application to operate any scanner.
+Ideally, such a piece of software should allow any imaging application to operate any scanner.

-To bring users closer to this wish, the solution was to create a standard in order to provide unique API on application side and keeping specific, scanner-dedicated driver part on scanner side.
+To bring users closer to this wish, the solution was to create a standard to provide a unique API on the application side and keeping specific, scanner-dedicated driver parts on the scanner side.

-The standard is actually a protocol, containing all needed specifications for any imaging application to be able to handle a scanner.
+The standard is in fact a protocol, containing all needed specifications for any imaging application to be able to handle a scanner.

-TWAIN is such a protocol and, due to Windows Operating System widespread, Microsoft’s WIA became a widespread driver and API model, too.
+TWAIN is such a protocol and, due to Windows Operating System widespread, Microsoft’s WIA became a popular driver and API model, too.

-There are also ISIS (“Image and Scanner Interface Specification”) and SANE (“Scanner Access Now Easy”) open specifications but they are less spread.
+There are also ISIS (“Image and Scanner Interface Specification”) and SANE (“Scanner Access Now Easy”) open specifications, but they are less common.

 The reasons we have provided the above short description are for our general public to understand:

-1) why each scanner type and model requires its own specific driver.
+Each scanner type and model requires its specific driver

-2) why you can use any imaging application but just the unique driver dedicated to and delivered with a given scanner.
+You can use any imaging application but just the unique driver dedicated to and delivered with a given scanner

-No matter the name of the manufacturer’s software delivered with the scaner (ScannedAll, DeskScan, etc.) it surely complies with a standard to allow you to operate your scanner from within other applications that offers you more power or convenience than the manufacturer’s one.
+No matter the name of the manufacturer’s software provided with the scanner (ScannedAll, DeskScan, etc.), it surely complies with a standard to allow you to operate your scanner from within other applications that offers you more power or convenience than the manufacturer’s one.

-Also, you have to keep in mind that drivers are not infailible, they too are subject to bugs and glitches.
+Also, you have to keep in mind that drivers are not infallible, and they too are subject to bugs and glitches.

-By supporting both TWAIN and WIA, PaperScan provides users with universal image acquiring feature and complete image and document processing power.
+By supporting both TWAIN and WIA, PaperScan provides users with universal image acquiring features and complete image and document processing power.

 See you next week!